 Cincinnati skyline, Ohio © Ibagli

-Although dominated by its three main cities, Columbus, Cleveland and Cincinnati, and all that they have to offer now that they have successfully been rejuvenated, the most visited destinations in the state are the sandy shores of the Lake Erie Islands with a wide range of recreational activities including boating, fishing, swimming, as well as numerous historical sites and nature areas.
+Although dominated by its three main cities Columbus, Cleveland, and Cincinnati, the most visited destinations in the state are the sandy shores of the Lake Erie Islands.
+They offer boating, fishing, and swimming activities, as well as numerous historical sites and nature areas.